tonykcao/Game-of-Life-simd/README.md

 This implementation applies threading, AVX2 SIMD instructions, and bit masks to achieve 85 to 100 times faster performance than initial implementation.

 For progress notes, please take a look at ChallengeNotes.adoc.
-Times provided there were tested on a Linux system with Intel Xeon E5-1650 (6 cores, 12 threads)
+Times provided there were tested on a Linux system with Intel Xeon E5-1650 (6 cores, 12 threads).

 Code rewritten from
 https://github.swarthmore.edu/CS31-F22/Lab6-kcao1-wrisse1 (coursework private repo)